Sahan-Rathnayake/simple-flask-on-docker/README.md

 The user should have privileges to execute docker commands.
 If the user is root, skip the following steps.

-Check the groups assigned for the user using the following command, which will return the groups of user 'foo'.
-Replace 'foo' with respective username.
+Check the groups assigned for the user using the following command, which will return the groups of user *foo*.
+Replace *foo* with respective username.
 ```bash
 groups foo
 ```

-If the user is not in 'docker' group, then execute the following command with a user that has sudo or root privileges.
-It will assign user 'foo' to 'docker' group.
-Replace 'foo' with respective username.
+If the user is not in *docker* group, then execute the following command with a user that has sudo or root privileges.
+It will assign user *foo* to *docker* group.
+Replace *foo* with respective username.
 ```bash
 sudo usermod -aG foo docker
 ```